igecloudsdev/containers.github.io/README.md

 If you'd like to provide feedback on or contribute to the dev containers website, please feel free to open an issue or PR in this repo.

-For issues on and contributions to the dev container specification itself, please visit the [Dev Containers Spec repo](https://github.com/devcontainers/spec).
+For issues on and contributions to the dev container specification itself, please visit the [Dev Containers Spec repo (https://github.com/igeclouds/devconspec).

 ## License